top of page

-According to IBISWorld, the roofing industry in the U.S. is valued at approximately $50 billion.
-However, being a relatively mature sector, the Bureau of Labor Statistics (BLS) projects job growth in roofing to be only around 2% from 2019 to 2029, which is slower than the national average for most occupations.
+According to IBISWorld, the established roofing industry in the U.S. is valued at approximately $50 billion.
+However, as a relatively mature sector, the Bureau of Labor Statistics (BLS) projects job growth in roofing to be around 6% from 2024 to 2034, which is faster than the national average for most occupations.

-Why Roofers Should Consider Roofing and Solar Installation
+Why Roofers Should Consider the Solar Roofing Market

-Many businesses diversify their products and services – either to reach a larger market or to hedge their bets in a rapidly changing world.
-And any time you add additional services to your own offerings, you potentially benefit from doing so.
+Many businesses diversify their offerings—either to reach a larger market or to hedge their bets in a rapidly changing world.
+Expanding your service offerings always carries potential benefits.

-However, the unique marriage between roofing and solar energy delivers several other benefits beyond simple diversification:
+However, the unique alignment between roofing and solar installation delivers several advantages that go far beyond simple diversification for solar roofing contractors:

-Roofers are well positioned to convert potential solar customers.
-PV installers spend a fortune trying to book on-site property inspections, but you’re already there interfacing with solar prospects in person.
-This makes the conversion process much easier – whether your goal is to design a new roof with solar panels or retrofit an older home with PV technology.
+• Built-in Customer Conversion: Roofers are uniquely positioned to convert potential solar customers.
+Traditional PV installers spend considerable time and money booking on-site property inspections, but you are already there, interfacing with solar prospects in person.
+This makes the conversion process dramatically easier—whether your goal is to design a new roof with solar panels or retrofit an older home as a solar roofing specialist.

-Roofers already have most of the equipment and safety gear required for solar installations (including the ability to add PV shingles).
-And the more experienced ones are familiar with the complex permitting and approval processes that accompany home construction and re-roofing.
+• Operational Readiness & Permitting: Roofers already possess most of the safety gear and access equipment required for working at height.
+Furthermore, experienced contractors are intimately familiar with the complex permitting, inspection, and approval processes that accompany home construction and re-roofing, smoothing the path for solar roofing installation.

-Against this backdrop, it’s clear that solar panel roofing companies have a huge advantage over businesses that offer only one service or the other.
+Against this backdrop, it’s clear that businesses offering comprehensive roofing and solar services have a huge, competitive advantage over companies that specialize in only one discipline.

 Solar power is largely an unregulated industry, meaning anyone can legally install PV panels on a rooftop.
 There are even home solar kits designed for the DIY crowd.
 However, connecting PV systems to the utility grid requires having an electrical license in your state.
 In addition, there are industry-recommended training and accreditation guidelines – like those provided by the North American Board of Certified Energy Practitioners (NABCEP).

-While it’s possible to secure the above credentials and begin offering solar installations right away, many roofers choose to ease into the industry.
-Below are some of the more common strategies for testing the waters to see if solar is a good fit for your own roofing business.
+While it’s possible to secure these credentials and begin offering solar installations right away, many roofers choose to ease into the industry.
+Below are some common strategies for testing the solar roofing market to see if it’s a good fit for your business:

-When in the field conducting roofing inspections or making repairs, you can easily talk up the benefits of solar with your customers.
-And when homeowners show interest, you can then sell these warm solar leads to reputable PV installers in your service area.
+When you are already in the field conducting roofing inspections or making repairs, you can easily discuss the benefits of solar energy with your customers.
+When homeowners show interest, you can sell these warm solar leads to reputable PV installation partners in your service area.

 Remember that most PV contractors are dying to get their hands on qualified prospects.
 Solar lead generation is arguably the lowest-touch way to jump into the industry.
 As an added benefit, you stand a better chance of becoming the roofing contractor on call whenever PV installers need a professional to conduct structural analyses of roofs.

-Once you have a better feel for market demand in your area, another great strategy involves purchasing PV equipment from wholesalers or your solar installation partners.
-Thereafter, you can outsource new installations to contractors who have the licensing and certification to grid-connect solar systems to the utility network.
+Once you have a better feel for market demand in your area, another great strategy involves purchasing PV equipment from wholesalers or your existing solar installation partners.
+You can then manage the sale and equipment, and outsource new installations to contractors who have the necessary solar licensing requirements to grid-connect the solar systems.

 3. Offer Roofing And Solar As Core Services

-The final step is to offer roofing and solar panel installations as core services.
-Making this transition to being a solar roofing contractor requires electrical certification.
-And though optional, NABCEP training is highly recommended.
-But whether to make these investments depends on how much traction you’ve made with the previous steps.
+The final step is to offer roofing and solar panel installations as core, in-house services.
+Making this transition to being a fully certified solar roofing contractor typically requires securing electrical certification.
+And though optional, comprehensive solar installation training programs are highly recommended to establish your expertise.

 If the market demand is clear, becoming a fully certified solar installer is a justifiable expense.
 And in fact, not offering this service could severely limit your growth in a market that’s only expected to increase 2% over the next decade.